luau-lang/luau/docs/_pages/library.md

 function table.sort<V>(t: {V}, f: ((V, V) -> boolean)?)
 ```

-Sorts the table `t` in ascending order, using `f` as a comparison predicate: `f` should return `true` iff the first parameter should be before the second parameter in the resulting table.
+Sorts the table `t` in ascending order, using `f` as a comparison predicate: `f` should return `true` if the first parameter should be before the second parameter in the resulting table.
 When `f` is not specified, builtin less-than comparison is used instead.
 The comparison predicate must establish a strict weak ordering - sort results are undefined otherwise.

 ```